Ambrose recognized as Distinguished Alumna

-The Saint Mary-of-the-Woods College (SMWC) Distinguished Alumnae Award honors graduates who have epitomized The Woods tradition of excellence by their professional achievement, personal accomplishment or humanitarian service to their community, state or nation.
+The Saint Mary-of-the-Woods College (SMWC) Distinguished Alumni Award honors graduates who have epitomized The Woods tradition of excellence by their professional achievement, personal accomplishment or humanitarian service to their community, state or nation.
 This year’s recipient, Rachel Eberle Ambrose ’64, is no exception.
-For her leadership in maintaining a level of career excellence over her lifetime and for her commitment to her alma mater, SMWC will name Ambrose as the 2012 Distinguished Alumna at its commencement on Saturday, May 5, 2012.
+For her leadership in maintaining a level of career excellence over her lifetime and for her commitment to her alma mater, SMWC will name Ambrose as the 2012 Distinguished Alumni at its commencement on Saturday, May 5, 2012.

 Ambrose retired three years ago after 45 years as a journalist with The Associated Press, one of the largest and most trusted sources of independent newsgathering.
 Her career began first in Indianapolis, Ind., with the last 42 years in Los Angeles, Calif., where she served as broadcast supervisor for California and Nevada.

 “Our distinguished alumnae have achieved a level of excellence in their professions, have contributed to knowledge in their disciplines, and have been guided by the principles of a Woods education.
 Rachel has demonstrated exceptional and sustained leadership in her career and in her community.
 We’re proud that she was selected as this year’s recipient.”